Bill Whelan

-Bill Whelan (born 22 May 1950 in Limerick, Ireland) is an Irish composer and musician.
+William Michael Joseph 'Bill' Whelan (born 22 May 1950) is an Irish composer and musician.
 He is best known for composing a piece for the interval of the 1994 Eurovision Song Contest.
-The result, Riverdance, was a seven-minute display of traditional Irish dancing that became a full-length stage production and spawned a worldwide craze for Irish dancing and Celtic music and also won him a Grammy.
+The result, "Riverdance", was a seven-minute piece of original music accompanying a new take on traditional Irish stepdance that became a full-length stage production and spawned a worldwide craze for Irish traditional music and dance.
+The corresponding soundtrack album earned him a Grammy.
 "Riverdance" was released as a single in 1994, credited to "Bill Whelan and Anúna featuring the RTÉ Concert Orchestra".
 It reached number one in Ireland for 18 weeks and number nine in the UK.
 The album of the same title reached number 31 in the album charts in 1995.

-Whelan has also composed a symphonic suite version of Riverdance, with its premiere performed by the Ulster Orchestra on BBC Radio 3 in August 2014.
+Whelan has also arranged a symphonic suite version of Riverdance, with its premiere performed by the Ulster Orchestra on BBC Radio 3 in August 2014.

+A studio recording was released on CD (on the RTÉ lyric fm label) in 2018.

 Biography

-Whelan is a native of Limerick, and was educated at Crescent College.
+Whelan is a native of Limerick city, and was educated at Crescent College.
 He gained his Bachelor of Civil Law degree at University College Dublin in 1973 and then went to King's Inns.
 In 2011, Whelan was awarded the UCD Foundation Day Medal in recognition of his outstanding achievements and his contribution to Irish music worldwide.
 While he is best known for his "Riverdance" composition and the theatrical show of the same name, Whelan has been involved in many ground-breaking projects in Ireland since the 1970s.
+In his autobiography, he especially mentions the major influence of James W. Flannery.

 As a producer he has worked with U2 (on their War album), Van Morrison, Kate Bush, The Dubliners, Planxty, Andy Irvine & Davy Spillane, Patrick Street, Stockton's Wing and fellow Limerickman Richard Harris.

 As an arranger and composer, his credits include: